roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 #### 3. The Member Velocity Advantage in Buying Cycles
 Following the 2020 pandemic peak, average days between orders for returning customers increased for both loyalty segments.
-However, loyalty members demonstrated greater behavioral resilience, maintaining a significant velocity gap over non-members across the entire 2020-2022 period.
+However, loyalty members maintained a consistent repurchase-velocity advantage over non-members across the entire 2020-2022 period.
 This advantage peaked at a 75-day lead in 2021 (202 vs. 277, ~27% faster) and remained robust at a ~70-day advantage in 2022 (326 vs. 395, ~17% faster).

 #### 4. The Loyalty Stickiness Paradox: Underperformance in Retention
 Throughout the 2020-2022 period, despite Loyalty members' velocity advantage, their overall repeat rate remained consistently and severely lower than those of non-members.
 While member repeat rates slightly improved, growing from ~2.1% in 2020 to 4.1% in 2022, the program fundamentally struggles as a mass-retention tool.
 Non-members consistently outpaced members, closing 2022 with a 9.9% repeat rate (vs. 4.1%).
 This persistent volume gap strongly suggests a "Hit & Run" dynamic, where users exploit a one-time sign-up incentive but find insufficient ongoing value to remain engaged.